radargun/radargun/docs/stages/counter.md

 > ramp-up (**optional**) - Delay to let all threads start executing operations.
 Default is 0.
 > repeat-condition (**optional**) - If this performance condition was not satisfied during this test, the current repeat will be exited.
 Default is none.
 > report-latency-as-service-time (**optional**) - Enable this property in order to show the difference between latency and service.
-> roles (**optional**) - Specifies on which slaves this stage should actively run, by their roles.
-The result set is intersection of specified slaves, groups and roles.
+> roles (**optional**) - Specifies on which workers this stage should actively run, by their roles.
+The result set is intersection of specified workers, groups and roles.
 Supported roles are [COORDINATOR].
 Default is all roles.
-> slaves (**optional**) - Specifies on which slaves this stage should actively run.
-The result set is intersection of specified slaves, groups and roles.
-Default is all slaves.
 > statistics (**optional**) - Type of gathered statistics.
 Default are the 'default' statistics (fixed size memory footprint for each operation).
 > synchronous-requests (**optional**) - Local threads synchronize on starting each round of requests.
 Note that with requestPeriod > 0, there is still the random ramp-up delay.
 Default is false.
 > test-name (**optional**) - Name of the test as used for reporting.
 Default is 'Test'.